viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 ![Screenshot of the Viam app's Control tab for the main part that lists the main arm, and the sub part motor component.](/tutorials/build-a-mock-robot/control-all.png)

+To test that your motor sub-part has been added to your robot, run your Python or Go script again.
+Review the output of your program that prints the robot's resources to see your sub-part's motor's `name` listed.

 ## Control a sub-part using the Viam SDK

 Now that you have your mock sub-part connected as a remote to your main mock robot, you can control all of your sub-part's components and services with Viam's SDKs.
-In fact, if you run your Python or Go script again, and you review the output of `print(robot.resource_names)`, you will see that your sub-part's motor will now be listed as an available resource for you to use.

 In your main function, you need to instantiate your mock sub motor.
-Be sure that your motor's name matches the one that you have listed in your robot's resource names.
+Make sure your motor's name matches the one that you configured for it.

 {{< tabs >}}
 {{% tab name="Python" %}}